 The growth management strategy established within the 2007 plan provided the guidance for the service area extent and projected flow and volume demand for the public sewer and water systems.
 A review of both systems indicate that both comply with the growth management strategy and ample capacity exists within the wastewater treatment facilities.
 However, the two sewer authorities are under consent orders from the Department of Environmental Protection associated with inflow and infiltration concerns due to age of the conveyance system.
 From a water perspective, the Region has several well locations and continues to seek new locations with York Water Company supplying additional capacity to the Region.
+Effective well protection and mineral extraction ordinances are in place for both communities to protect the region's water supply.

 The regional transportation system has expanded with additional local roadways and roadway connections between Palomino and Admire Roads through Donwood, Brownstone and Dover Run neighborhoods and the connection of Admire Springs and Ashley Farms.
 The local roadway system is predominantly curvilinear, which places more stress on the State owned arterial and collector roadways.
 While the area is in the process of replacing one Township bridge and one County bridge, sixty-six percent of the bridges are in poor condition and have weight restrictions.
 One Rabbit Transit Route (Route 9) services the community that predominately runs north and south through the region.
-The pedestrian sidewalk and trail infrastructure contains large gaps in the network outside the Borough as most subdivisions and destinations have pedestrian accommodations within the subdivisions but lack connecting collector improvements.
+The pedestrian sidewalk and trail infrastructure contains large gaps in the network outside the Borough as most subdivisions and destinations have pedestrian accommodations within the subdivisions but lack connecting pedestrian collector improvements.